Let’s start with the basics: what makes energy renewable?

-You can use underfloor heating in Aberdeen or underfloor heating in Dundee to enjoy the comfort of water heating properly done, as well as cooling.
+You can use underfloor heating in Aberdeen to enjoy the comfort of water heating properly done, as well as cooling.

 Scotland’s wind-generated energy increased by 34 percent last year, propelling it as the world leader in using renewable energy as its main source of electricity.